RajivKurian/image-processor/src/workers/README.md

 Future improvements/investigation:

-1. Consider the GPU as yet another worker thread.
+1. Consider the GPU as yet another worker.
 Build data structures for queueing between cpu producers and gpu consumers.
-Use cuda streams, atomics and barriers as building-blocks.
-The memory-model of the GPU is different.
+Use cuda streams, atomics and barriers as building-blocksfor the implementation.